Aberdeen Airport

-The airport is owned and operated by AGS Airports which also owns and operates Glasgow and Southampton airports.
+The airport is owned and operated by AGS Airports, which also owns and operates Glasgow and Southampton airports.
 It was previously owned and operated by Heathrow Airport Holdings (formerly known as BAA).
 Aberdeen Airport is a base for Eastern Airways and Loganair.
-The airport also serves as the main heliport for offshore North Sea oil and gas industry.
+The airport also serves as the main heliport for the offshore North Sea oil and gas industry.
 With the utilisation of newer aircraft, helicopters can reach northernmost platforms on both the east and west of Shetland.

-The airport has one main passenger terminal, serving all scheduled and charter holiday flights.
+The airport has a main passenger terminal, serving all scheduled and charter holiday flights.
 In addition, there are four terminals dedicated to North Sea helicopter operations, used by Bristow Helicopters, CHC Helicopter, NHV and Babcock Mission Critical Services Offshore.
 There is also an additional small terminal adjacent to the main passenger terminal, used only for specific oil company charter flights to Sumburgh in Shetland.

 History

 Early years

 The airport opened on 28 July 1934 as Dyce Aerodrome.
-It was established by Eric Gandar Dower for his other new enterprises including Aberdeen Flying School, Aberdeen Flying Club, and his airline, Aberdeen Airways.
+It was established by Eric Gandar Dower for his enterprises including Aberdeen Flying School, Aberdeen Flying Club, and his airline, Aberdeen Airways.

-During the Second World War the airfield became a Royal Air Force station known as RAF Dyce (Royal Air Force Dyce).
-It was the site of the Dyce Sector Operations Room within No. 13 Group RAF.
-Although fighter aircraft were based there throughout the Battle of Britain to provide protection from German bombing raids from Occupied Norway, it was mainly used as a photographic reconnaissance station.
+During the Second World War, the airfield became a Royal Air Force station known as Royal Air Force Dyce, or more commonly RAF Dyce.
+It was the site of the Dyce Sector Operations Room within No. 13 Group.
+Although fighter aircraft were based at Dyce throughout the Battle of Britain to provide protection from German bombing raids launched from Occupied Norway, it was mainly used as a photographic reconnaissance station.
 Anti-shipping operations by RAF Coastal Command were carried out from RAF Dyce as well as convoy escort.
 The airfield was bombed by the Luftwaffe on 26 July 1940 and 27 August 1940, however no damage was reported.
 A decoy site ('Q' Site) was located at Harestone Moss near Whitecairns.
 The aim of this site was to create the impression of an active airfield during the night.
 The decoy worked on around four occasions, where several raids resulted in bombs being dropped on the decoy site.
 The decoy site had a small underground bunker that housed a generator.
 This was used to power a decoy 'flarepath' in addition to a rotating lamp to give the impression of a taxiing aircraft.
-Near the airport off the A96 road, to deter German gliders landing to attack RAF Dyce, the flat areas across from Concraig Farm (between Blackurn and Kintore) had wooden poles erected as anti-glider landing poles.
+Near the airport off the A96 road, to deter German gliders landing to attack RAF Dyce, the flat areas across from Concraig Farm (between Blackburn and Kintore) had wooden poles erected as anti-glider landing poles.
 A Supermarine Spitfire IIa crashed at the east side of the airfield on 19 November 1941 during attack practice with a target glider being towed.
-F/O Zaoral is buried in the old Dyce graveyard, where some German aircrew are also buried that crashed in Aberdeen in 1940.
+Flying Officer Zaoral is buried in the old Dyce graveyard.
+Also buried in the graveyard is a German aircrew who crashed in Aberdeen in 1940.